 To sleep forever and to be rid of all the pain, mental struggle and the hurt that came with my surgery and my change in lifestyle.
 Today, I wake up every day and live a life that is far from empty and dark.
 Before, I could not stand the thought of talking about my medical condition or my thoughts.
 I was a closed book, unable to come to terms with my own issues and was not ready to share them with anybody else.
 Now, I am an open book.
 Nothing is off-limits.

 I know I’m not alone when I say that I’ve struggled to find a ‘significant other’ at the best of times.
 It’s as though I searched and searched, only to find myself looking blankly at disappointment and heartache on every corner.
 But then we find someone who we actually want to share moments with, to be in the same room with for longer than an hour and who we can bare our souls to.

-It was through the failed relationships (both partners and unfortunately best-friends), heartbreak and being used that I found myself again.
+It was through the failed relationships (both partners and unfortunately friends), heartbreak and being used that I found myself again.
 I’m pretty sure this goes for everybody - whether you’re healthy or have an existing medical condition like myself - that acceptance is something that we all desire.
-We long to be recognized for our inner workings, for someone to appreciate our quirkiness and individual – what makes us all unique and true to ourselves.
+We long to be recognized for our inner workings, for someone to appreciate our quirkiness and what makes us unique.
+Being true to ourselves.
 But how can we expect anybody to feel that way, if we don’t feel that way about ourselves?

+Somehow I forgot that the most important relationship I will ever have is the one with myself.
 I am the strongest person I know, with ambition, drive, and motivation like no other.
-I am the hardest working person I know and I give my all or nothing to everything and anything I apply myself to.
+I am the hardest working person I know, and I give my all or nothing to everything and anything I apply myself to.
 I am worthy of a fulfilling life and I will never settle for anything less.

-So today, I ask you as you read this to think of WHO you are and WHAT you deserve.
-Find yourself and the rest will follow.
+So I ask you today, as you read this, to think of who you are and what you truly deserve.
+Love yourself and the rest will follow.